 “I think the project that is most dear to my heart is the Broadway streetscape,” said Gosiorowski.

 He also was involved in Eagle’s planning efforts, working with developers and consultants on proposed developments in town.
-Some, like Eagle River Station and the Haymeadow have not materialized, but nevertheless Gosiorowski said he is proud of the efforts staff made to ensure large-scale projects would be an add to the community.
+Some, like Eagle River Station and the Haymeadow have not materialized, but nevertheless Gosiorowski said he is proud of the efforts staff made to ensure large-scale projects would be an addition to the community.

 As he prepares to leave, Gosiorowski’s advice to his successor and to Town Hall is simple — reach out to residents.

-“The best things we did were the times when we had lot of community input,” he said “A lot of the time that looks like squabbling and fighting.
+“The best things we did were the times when we had a lot of community input,” he said “A lot of the time that looks like squabbling and fighting.
 But those are the times when you work to the best decisions.”